 This is a throwaway hook because it is only used as a distraction, as a way to get your opponent to freeze in their spot as your footwork and angle changes.

 So as he throws his throwaway lead hook, his rear leg changes positions.
 This is now his new angle right before he throws a head kick.

 Notice something about the centre lines, the green centre line is in a position to attack as it is pointed directly at the opponent.
 The opponent's centre line is still facing where Israel originally was, therefore not in a position to be dangerous.

 For the matador, this is the key, consistently creating angles to where they have the advantage and the opponent does not.

 The lead step that feints a jab is incredibly important when getting an opponent to second guess and not come forward.
-This can be the difference between being backed up against the fence or octagon and being in the centre with open space.
+This can be the difference between being backed up against the ring or octagon, or being in the centre with open space to operate.

 Chinzo Machida, older brother to Lyoto Machida, uses this concept beautifully.
 After being backed up against the fence, he consistently uses feints to ensure his opponent does not attack.

 Then when he finally does, it is a panicked overreaching lead hook that is easily evaded, and with circling footwork Chinzo can now use the bull concept to in turn push his opponent against the fence.
 Beautifully switching between the matador and bull concept.